qe-study-group/MealieLab/README.md

-## Mealie -- application under test
+## Mealie Lab

-We will be using the open source Mealie application in this repo to practice testing with deep technical skills.
+We will be using the open source Mealie application in this repo to practice Docker, REST API, and SQL skills.
 ## Starting

 * create a 4-core Codespace